Support Center

 What Is the AI SMS Agent?

-The AI SMS Agent is an intelligent assistant that responds to inbound driver text messages.
-Instead of rigid keyword-based check-ins, drivers can text naturally and get accurate, conversational responses.
+The AI SMS Agent is an intelligent assistant (powered by Google Gemini via LiteLLM) that responds to inbound driver text messages.
+Instead of rigid keyword-based check-ins, drivers can text naturally and get accurate, conversational responses — in their own language.

 • No app required — drivers use their normal SMS

-• Context-aware — knows the driver's schedule, route, and vehicle assignment
+• Context-aware — knows the driver's schedule, route, vehicle assignment, availability, and shift marketplace state

-• Check-in automation — recognizes arrival confirmations automatically
+• Check-in automation — recognizes arrival confirmations ("here", "arrived", "aquí") and logs them automatically

 Driver TextsAI Responds With